 Because I’ve always loved travelling, the tourism industry attracted me quite early.
-Since my first school internship for a small tour operator, I have remained faithful to the industry in the last 14 years.
-I studied tourism and helped organise a conference for sustainable tourism in Asia/Pacific during an internship in Australia.
+Since my first school internship for a small tour operator, I have remained faithful to the industry in the last 15 years.
+I studied tourism and helped organise a conference on sustainable tourism in Asia/Pacific during an internship in Australia.
 Afterwards, I worked as a quality and product manager for a sustainable tour operator in Germany, where I’ve trained tour guides and staff, was involved in a campaign for human rights in tourism and organised tours mainly to Africa.

 Regina has visited:

 I go to concerts, meet friends, hike or rock climb.

 … Teaching English in Shanghai or becoming a dive master in Cambodia or guiding excursions for a hotel on the Maldives or organising travels in Uganda.

 ... a fishing village on a small island in Cambodia.
 The life there was too good to move on quickly.
 In the morning I worked at a small bungalow resort at the tip of the island, surrounded by the sea.
 In the afternoon, I either helped the divers over and underwater, explored new jungle treks, guided travellers to the various beaches or visited friends in the village and learned Khmer before I swam in the sea with illuminating plankton when it was dark.
 Glorious times!

 Myanmar!
 The various ethnic groups with their different traditions, the thousand golden pagodas, the sunrise in Bagan, the incredible open-mindedness and hospitality of the locals, the tea leaf salad and the lonely, beautiful beaches in the South exceeded all expectations.

 Silk sleeping bag - pleasant if there are no blankets or the beds don’t seem that clean.

 Water filter - it saves costs and, above all, garbage by avoiding the daily purchase of plastic bottles.